amir-zholdybaev/Vimarks/README.md

 # Vimarks
-Visual bookmarks for Google Chrome browser.
-Same as in the Opera browser, but you can drag and drop folders into folders
+Visual bookmarks for the Google Chrome browser.
+The same as in the Opera browser, but you can put folders in folders